Algernon Lyons: Admiral

 Lyons was promoted to admiral on 15 December 1888 and appointed a Knight Commander of the Order of the Bath in the 1889 Birthday Honours.

-Admiral of the Fleet

 He was appointed Commander-in-Chief, Plymouth, in June 1892.
-He became a Knight Grand Cross of the Order of the Bath in the 1897 Diamond Jubilee Honours and was promoted Admiral of the Fleet on 23 August 1897.
-In February 1895, he was appointed First and Principal Naval Aide-de-Camp to Queen Victoria.
+In February 1895, he was appointed First and Principal Naval Aide-de-Camp to Queen Victoria, as which he served until his promotion to Admiral of the Fleet on 28 August 1897.
+He was appointed a Knight Grand Cross of the Order of the Bath in the 1897 Diamond Jubilee Honours and was promoted to Admiral of the Fleet on 23 August 1897.
+He retired from the Navy on 30 August 1903.

+Civic Life

-He was a Deputy Lieutenant and Justice of the Peace for Glamorgan.
+He was a Deputy Lieutenant, Justice of the Peace, and Chairman of the Bench of Magistrates for Glamorgan.

-He retired on 30 August 1903.
+He was a member of the Army and Navy Club and the United Service Club.